Wilsons-Navid/School-flutter-project/README.md

 # wilson_note_taker

 This is a note-taker project built with Flutter, with the authentication and storage handled by Firebase Authentication and Firestore.
-It allows:

 ## Key features are: